H1M4W4R1/Audibility2D/README.md

 To enable computation you need also to add `AudibleSound` to desired GameObjects.
 This component defines how loud audio is and serves as intermediate layer for defining sound source properties.
-If you've added your `AudibleSound`(s) you should be able to preview loudness using `AudioSampler`.
+If you've added your `AudibleSound`(s) you should be able to preview loudness using `AudibilitySampler`.

-You can implement your own mechanics based on `AudioSampler` script `OnDrawGizmos` method as your reference.
+You can implement your own mechanics based on `AudibilitySampler` script `OnDrawGizmos` method as your reference.

 # Known limitations
 Even if computation of entire world is quite efficient you can lose a lot of performance when trying to access whole data to render